bob-anderson-ok/adv2reader/README.md

 Now that the file has been opened and a 'reader' (rdr) created for it, there are instance variables available that will be useful.
-Here is how to print some of those out:
+Here is how to print some of those out (these give the image size and number of images in the file):

     print(f'Width: {rdr.Width}  Height: {rdr.Height}  NumMainFrames: {rdr.CountMainFrames}')